You want smart political talk without the meltdowns?

 Now, with that said, the president is making significant changes.

-He's making cuts to doge.
+He's making cuts to Doge.

-We expect by the 4th of July this reconciliation bill will be passed.
+We expect by the 4th of July, this reconciliation bill will be passed.

 That'll free up a lot of money.

-That'll make the the Trump tax cuts permanent.
+That'll make the Trump tax cuts permanent.

-I mean, I think the foundation has been set for economic prosperity, probably the likes of which we've never seen before, and I just hope it kicks in sooner than later.
+I mean, I think the foundation has been set for economic prosperity, probably the likes of which we've never seen before.

-Well, I I think it will.
+Well, I think it will.

 It's the media that's obsessed with the tariffs.

-He's gonna really shake things up.
+He was going to really shake things up.

-That's why they voted for it.
+That's why they voted for him.

 So we're getting a false view of how the public views him.

-That that's to try to wrap into a narrative that he's falling apart.
+That's to try to wrap into a narrative that he's falling apart.

-What they want to do is they want to produce polls because Republican members of Congress and candidates running in states to say, oh no, we can we can't be with Trump now, we gotta get away from him.
+What they want to do, they want to produce polls that cause Republican members of Congress and candidates running in states to say, oh, no, we can't be with Trump now.

 It's not working.

-I think he's gonna continue to rise.
+I think he's going to continue to rise.

-Now there's a limit to where he can go because we're a very polarized nation.
+Now, there's a limit to where he can go because we're a very polarized nation.

 And we know there's a certain like 40% who just will not say anything good about Donald Trump.

-But there are a whole lot of people out there who are seeing what he's doing, and these nonsense polls.
+But there are a whole lot of people out there who are seeing what he's doing and these nonsense polls.

 Think about it.

-If I have a poll, let's say one, two, three, four, five, whatever, uh, more approval than disapproved.
+If I have a poll, let's say one, two, three, four, five, whatever, more approval than disapproved.

-Yeah, and then you go back and you look at their track record uh polling Donald Trump over three presidential cycles, I can guarantee you uh that they got every single cycle wrong and and you were able to nail it.
+Yeah, and then you go back and you look at their track record of polling Donald Trump over three presidential cycles.

 Again, it's not an accident when that happens.